Sikkim - Trekking beneath Kangchenjunga

 Day 14: This is a relatively easy day, but there is the option to make a pre-dawn wake-up for the sunrise views.
 Then, after breakfast, we hike up to the Ginge La (4340m) below the peak of Kabru.
 Descending, we reach our camp close to the shepherds' huts at Dzongri.
 A nearby prayer-flagged viewpoint is great for both sunset and sunrise views.

-Day 15: Trekking now on the main trail to the Goecha La, we head up the valley of the Prek Chu for around 5 to 6 hours via Thangsing and on to Lamuney, where we camp.
+Day 15: An early start for the hike up to the Dzongri look-out for views of Kangchenjunga.
+Then, after breakfast at camp, we follow the main trail towards the Goecha La, heading up the valley of the Prek Chu via Thangsing to Lamuney, where we camp.
+5 hours walking.

-Day 16: A long day of around 9 hours walking, as we ascend via Samity Lake and traverse scree and moraine to reach the spectacular Goecha La (4940m).
+Day 16: After another early start, this is usually the longest day of the trek, as we ascend via Samity Lake and traverse scree and moraine to reach the spectacular Goecha La (4940m).
 Great views of Kangchenjunga, before we make our return trek to a camp at Thangshing (3930m).
+8 to 9 hours walking for those who tick the furthest viewpoint.

-Day 17: Our 6 to 7-hour trek today takes us down the valley on a trail which avoids climbing up to Dzongri and follows the Prek Chu to the abandoned Tibetan refugees settlement of Tsokha where we camp.
+Day 17: Heading downhill now, we descend the valley on a trail which avoids climbing up to Dzongri and follows the Prek Chu to the abandoned Tibetan refugees settlement of Tsokha (3000m) where we camp.
+7 hours walking.

-Day 18: Our final day of trekking (around 6 hours) takes us through the lush forest of the Rathong Valley and down to the roadhead at Yoksom, where we check in at a basic hotel.
+Day 18: Our final day of trekking takes us through the lush forest of the Rathong Valley and down to the roadhead at Yuksom, where we check in at a basic hotel.
+6 hours walking.

-Day 19: Today, we make an early start for the 5-hour drive to the town of Kalimpong.
-After checking into our hotel, we can explore the streets of this thriving bazaar town.
+Day 19: Today, we make an early start for the 5-hour drive to the town of Kalimpong, stopping off en route for lunch.
+After checking in at our hotel, there is the option to do some exploring in the streets of this thriving bazaar town.
+Overnight at our Kalimpong hotel.

-Day 20: Today, we drive back to Bagdogra and take a late afternoon flight to Delhi, arriving in the evening.
-Dinner and overnight at the group hotel.
+Day 20: Today, we drive back to Bagdogra Airport and take a late afternoon flight to Delhi, arriving in the evening.
+Dinner and overnight at our airport-accessible hotel.

-Day 21: KE land only package services end after breakfast.
-Airport transfers are provided on this day.
+Day 21: KE Land Only package services end after breakfast.
+Airport transfers are provided for all flights on this day.

 This holiday involves going to very high altitude.
 During the course of your trip you will be spending at least one night above 4000 metres and/or trekking to 5000 metres or above.
 This is not something that you should worry about; the human body is quite capable of adapting to a very wide range of altitudes, but it is important that we follow some simple rules in order to acclimatise successfully.
 Before coming on this holiday you should read the advice on trekking at high altitude.